 Research Study: What does it mean to be a girl today?

 Girls Leadership, in partnership with Barbie, conducted a research study with girls in Kindergarten to 5th grade.
-The findings of this qualitative study and an accompanying video will be shared publicly in October of 2021 as part of International Day of the Girl.
+The findings of this qualitative study and an accompanying video can be viewed here.

 This project was a youth-led research study organized by the members of Girls Leadership’s Girl Advisory Board (GAB).
 GAB members are interested in learning about how girls in elementary school see themselves, their hopes for the future, and the challenges they encounter.
 They are curious to know how girls’ perspectives are shaped by their experiences as Black, Latinx, AAPI, Indigenous, and White girls.
 This research study centered and uplifted girls’ voices!
 Listening to and learning from girls is critical as Girls Leadership and Barbie work toward their shared mission of raising up the voice, leadership, and power of every girl.